CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 > __Note for legacy fleet users:__ `aws_account.variant` can be used to specify your lab's fleet.

-###### AWS Account Default Policy

-The default policy is an important tool for limiting the actions a student can take in a lab.

-TODO(joshgan): Add more details

-TODO(joshgan): Do we want to allow the lab author to specify this as another policy file?

 ###### Valid custom property references

 The valid `reference`s for an `aws_account` resource are: